jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 * Shallow or Deep Copy
 * Copy entire composite structures.
 * Closing thoughts.
 Creational Patterns are not mutually exclusive.
 A design may incorporate several of them.
 For example, in Composite trees, the non-terminal composite classes might be acquired via a Factory while the terminal leaf nodes could be acquired via a Singleton, if they are stateless.
 And Prototype could be used to make a copy of the entire composite structure as seen in the use case.
+* named Prototype might not be found.
+* Don't allow for duplicate names.